Digital1O1/HandGestureProject/README.md

         - Thus making subsequent contour analysis more accurate
   - Stability in tracking
     - Temporal smoothing
-      - With video processing gaussian blur can help `in stabailizing the detected features` over time by `reducing frame to frame variations`
+      - With video processing gaussian blur can help `in stabilizing the detected features` over time by `reducing frame to frame variations`
     - Benefit for gesture detection
-      - Stable detection of hand gesutres across multiple frames needed for real time appliactions
+      - Stable detection of hand gestures across multiple frames needed for real time applications
       - Smoothing helps with achieving `consistent detection`, `reducing jitter` and `sudden changes` caused by noise
 - **Thresholding**: Converting grayscale images to binary images using techniques like Otsu's method.